solidfire/solidfire-cli/README.md

 --volumeid

 VolumeID for the volume to be modified.

 --accountid

-AccountID to which the volume is reassigned.If none is specified, the previous account name is used.
+AccountID to which the volume is reassigned.
+If none is specified, the previous account name is used.

 --access

-Access allowed for the volume.readOnly: Only read operations are allowed.readWrite: Reads and writes are allowed.locked: No reads or writes are allowed.replicationTarget: Identify a volume as the target volume for a paired set of volumes.
-If the volume is not paired, the access status is locked.If unspecified, the access settings of the clone will be the same as the source.
+Access allowed for the volume. readOnly: Only read operations are allowed. readWrite: Reads and writes are allowed. locked: No reads or writes are allowed. replicationTarget: Identify a volume as the target volume for a paired set of volumes.
+If the volume is not paired, the access status is locked.
+If unspecified, the access settings of the clone will be the same as the source.

 --qos

 New quality of service settings for this volume.

 --totalsize

-New size of the volume in bytes.Size is rounded up to the nearest 1MiB size.This parameter can only be used to *increase* the size of a volume.
+New size of the volume in bytes.
+Size is rounded up to the nearest 1MiB size.
+This parameter can only be used to *increase* the size of a volume.

 --attributes

 List of Name/Value pairs in JSON object format.

 #### restoredeleted ####
 Command: